Fordi/P2PPU/README.md

 This is a low-priority work in progress, and I'm aware it's broken for the moment (see [open issues](https://github.com/Fordi/P2PPU/issues)).
-`[Bounty]`-tagged issues aren't meant to imply a reward, just that they're free for anyone to fix.
+`[Free-for-all]`-tagged issues are free for anyone to fix (though I'll probably get to them).
 Tickets for which I want to reserve responsibility will be marked `[Hands-off]`.
 That said, all pull requests you can offer will be looked at immediately, regardless of the ticket's tag.